On-Device Fine-Tuning via Backprop-Free Zeroth-Order Optimization: Experiments

-From the analysis in Sec.~\ref{sec:memory}, under the maximum context length $N=1024$ with batch size $B=8$, fine-tuning GPT2-medium using BP has a memory requirement of around 17 GB.
-We consider two different settings in terms of the implementation-specific parameter $L'$ in (\ref{eq:mmezo}) for MeZO.
-Recall that a maximally efficient implementation corresponds to $L'/L=0$, while the BP memory requirement is recovered with $L'/L=1$.
+We are interested in comparing models that have the same memory footprint.
+To this end, we leverage the analysis in Sec.~\ref{sec:memory} assuming the maximum context length $N=1024$ with batch size $B=8$.
+Under these assumptions, using (\ref{eq:mbpsgd}), fine-tuning GPT2-medium using BP has a memory requirement of around 17 GB.
+In contrast, the memory requirements of MeZO depend on the implementation-specific parameter $L'$ in (\ref{eq:mmezo}).
+In this experiment, we report results for specific choices of parameter $L'$ in order to provide insights into the impact of different memory management policies and hardware platforms, while the next subsection describes experimental results for the memory footprint.
+Recall that maximally efficient implementation corresponds to $L'/L=0$, while the BP memory requirement is recovered with $L'/L=1$.
 We evaluate two intermediate cases, namely $L'/L = 0.15$ and $L'/L = 0.41$.
 Using (\ref{eq:mmezo}), a memory of around 17GB is obtained with MeZO when fine-tuning Llama2-7B if $L'/L = 0.41$ and Llama2-13B if $L'/L=0.15$.

-In Fig.~\ref{fig:BPvsMeZO_conv}, we show the validation accuracy as a function of fine-tuning wall-clock time.
+In Fig.~\ref{fig:BPvsMeZO_conv}, we show the validation accuracy as a function of fine-tuning wall-clock time for the BoolQ dataset.
 We report the running maximum value for the accuracy.
-We use vanilla SGD with fixed learning rate for both BP and MeZO with learning rate chosen by grid search.
-Specifically, we set the learning rate grid for BP as [5e-4, 5e-5, 5e-6] and for MeZO as [5e-7, 5e-8, 5e-9], and report in Fig.~\ref{fig:BPvsMeZO_conv} the highest accuracy for both schemes.
+We use vanilla SGD with a fixed learning rate for both BP and MeZO with the learning rate chosen by grid search.
+Specifically, we set the learning rate grid for BP as [5e-4, 5e-5, 5e-6] and for MeZO as [5e-7, 5e-8, 5e-9], and report the highest accuracy for both schemes.
 We fix the number of perturbations for MeZO to $5$ \cite{malladi2023fine}.
 Note that the number of perturbations does not affect the memory requirements of MeZO.

 Fig.~\ref{fig:BPvsMeZO_conv} confirms that MeZO has a slower fine-tuning convergence rate in terms of wall-clock time.
 However, thanks to the more capable model afforded by its more efficient memory usage, MeZO can eventually achieve a higher validation accuracy.
 For example, after about 2 hours, the accuracy of MeZO is around 82\%, while that of BP remains below 75\%.